A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Preliminary

-where $\rho$ denotes the joint distribution of $\mathbf{x}$ and $\mathbf{y}$, as given.
-However, it is hardly known the true $\rho$ in most of the cases, thus we rather consider the empirical risk minimizer $\hat{f_n}$ on the dataset $D$,
+where $\rho$ denotes the joint distribution of $\mathbf{x}$ and $\mathbf{y}$.
+However, it is hardly known the true $\rho$ in most of the cases, thus we instead consider the empirical risk minimizer $\hat{f_n}$ over the dataset $D$,

 Now the concept of excess risk is induced, which is $\mathbb{E}_{\mathbf{X} \sim \rho_\chi} \left[(\hat{f_n}(\mathbf{X}) - f_\rho(\mathbf{X}))^2\right]$.
 It serves as an important statistical metric directly measuring the generalizability of our candidate function $\hat{f_n}$ in the unseen data setting.
 Interestingly, it is well known that the following inequality holds~\cite{approximation}: